prattmic/gvrun/README.md

 `gvrun` is intended only for running very simple workloads.
 Workloads running in `gvrun` are given access only to the binary itself, the current working directory, and a few critical system libraries (like libc).
-As a result, many workloads will not work out-of-the-box with `gvrun`.
+As a result, **many workloads will not work out-of-the-box with `gvrun`**.
+More complex workloads are likely better off running in a Docker container with `runsc`.

 Workloads have no host filesystem write access (all writes are in-memory only) and no network access.